 Who is worthy to stand in the judgment?
 We are bidden to come, but how shall we come to face our life's record?
 Who shall be able to stand and give an account of himself?

 But we see Jesus who bids us come for "all things are ready".
 We enter in by the new and living way, even by the blood of the everlasting covenant shed for us at the Cross and which speaks for us in the judgment.
 The Accuser stands by pointing to the sins of our lives.
 The Accuser points to the Law of God and demands that the guilty verdict be rendered.
 Our own consciences condemn us as we stand in silence, unable to say a word in our defense.

 "Now we know that whatever the law says, it says to those who are under the law, that every mouth may be stopped, and all the world may become guilty before God".
 Romans 3:19

 But there in the judgment we see a Lamb as if it had been freshly slain.
 The justice of God's Law bows before the Innocent One and says "It is enough.
-This sinner is innocent and set free for the sake of the Lamb".
+This sinner is innocent and set free from condemnation for the sake of the Lamb".
 The Lamb is all that the Law sees in the judgment for all who look to Calvary and with the dying thief look into the face of Jesus and say, "Lord remember me when you come into your kingdom."
 In Christ, we can come unto the marriage—for all things are ready in Him.